 We often think that to create a powerpoint design “to make a powerpoint presentation look beautiful.”
 But this process actually has other functions as well.
 The main task of powerpoint design is to enhance your presentation through the visual components.
 And, as a result, to help achieve your goal, whether it’s a powerpoint design for sales, next level of business negotiations, or an idea you need to present in a classroom.

 There are three basic powerpoint design ideas that can help you transform even potentially low-quality content into a professional powerpoint presentation.

 Principle 1.
 Order

 “A clean room means a clean mind” — that’s what they say.
-Those people who look at your presentation design may think the same way.
+Those people who look at your presentation design idea may think the same way.
 If you talk about your topic in a consistent and well-structured way, you are perceived as a person one can trust.

-Properly designed PowerPoint slides contribute to this task.
+Proper powerpoint design contributes to this task.
 Imagine a presentation where the speaker “jumps” from slide to slide, mumbles, and “goes astray.”
 Will you remember this presentation?
 Will you entrust him with your time/money/resources?

-- Design your slides in one style.
+- Design your powerpoint slides in one style.
 Use font, color, and shapes to create a visual hierarchy.

-- Use the built-in alignment tools (ruler, guides and grid in PowerPoint).
+- Use the built-in alignment tools (ruler, guides, and grid in PowerPoint).

 - Copy slides and elements instead of re-creating them.
-An excellent presentation design is the reproduction of items, colors, and other objects.
+An excellent powerpoint presentation design is the reproduction of items, colors, and other objects.